How I Initially Came To Understand The Concept Of A Mind Movie

 YOU give the tool your input.
 YOU find the pictures and affirmations that make your heart quicken…

 Then, the most important thing is to USE the tool.
 Watch your mind movie morning, noon and night.
 Watch it whenever you can.

 Let the images and affirmations burn themselves deep into your subconscious – and then remain alert for the bits of intuition and guidance and signs that come to you, nudging you to act towards attaining your goals.

-First of all, I’m enthralled with John Assaraf, who was probably my very favorite “teacher” that was featured on the famous Law of Attraction film, The Secret.
+First of all, I was enthralled with John Assaraf, who (along with Bob Proctor and Michael Beckwith) was one of my very favorite “teachers” that was featured on the famous Law of Attraction film, The Secret.
 I talk about John a LOT in the article where I introduce the Vision Board concept.
 I actually may make myself a mind movie wherein I meet John Assaraf!
 He is a very powerful speaker, and he also speaks from his heart.

 *This is really not much different than “The Golden Rule,” and the old adage, “Do unto others as you would have done unto you.”
 In addition, in ALL the teachings that I have studied, and I mean ALL of ‘em, the idea that you “reap what you sow” lies behind absolutely everything.